 Display cases are located in the College Center Atrium (1st floor) and can be reserved on a monthly basis through the Student Development Office.
 These display cases are available for WCTC Clubs and Departments to highlight various programs, achievements, topics, etc. If you would like to reserve a display case, please contact Karen Ziegler or Janet Rake.

-Students who are intending to complete their program in Fall can use this link to apply starting September 1st -- Apply now.
+Students who are intending to complete their program in Spring can use this link to apply starting January 17th -- Apply now.